 The idea behind the EFVR is to reduce the number of feature vectors, before decoding.
-Similar approaches like the Variable Frame Rate Algorithm [11] or the Conditional Frame Skipping [12] are picking out frames that carry potentially new information while skipping similar frames.
-In contrast to that we do not skip frames, but merge them by taking their arithmetic mean.
-To compare neighbored feature vectors, we use a modified Euclidean distance in which lower coefficients are weighted higher.
+It works similar to the Conditional Frame Skipping [11].
+Neighboring feature vectors are merged frame by frame by taking their arithmetic mean.
+Hereby the updated feature vector is used to compute the distance to the next vector.
+For our purposes we use a modified Euclidean distance in which lower coefficients are weighted higher.
 This is motivated by the fact that the coefficients in the feature vector where arranged by the LDA according to their discriminative capabilities.